Norfolk Master Gardeners

 Norfolk Gardening News!

-It's October in Norfolk, Virginia.
-Check out the Planting Guide for Zone 8b.
+It's January in Norfolk, Virginia.
+Check out the Planting Guide for Zone 8a .

-(Pending the new guides from Virginia Tech Cooperative Extension Service that include the recent change to 8b).
+(We are still waiting for the new guides that include the recent change to 8b).

 Here is a Guide from the VCE showing the best times of the year to prune your shrubs.